-Instructor: Samuel T. Colvin Office - 111 Morrow Library Phone: (304) 696-5432
+Instructor: Samuel T. Colvin

+Office - 111 Morrow Library

+Phone: (304) 696-5432

 E- mail: colvin8@marshall.edu This is the only e-mail address to which I respond.
-Please do not
+Please do not send e-mails to any other address or through forums.

 Because of the phone system, I can only return local phone calls and often cannot return some cell phone calls.
+Phone messages are forwarded to my University email address.
+I often respond to phone messages by email.

-I normally check and return phone calls and e-mails only when on campus, but I do respond if at all possible.
+I strive to respond to phone calls and e-mails within 24 hours of receipt and will respond if at all possible.